iceonsun/rsock/README.md

 ![](doc/img/kcptun_telecom.png)

-note: It's **not** more ports rsock use, the faster it is.
+note: There is no evidence that more ports rsock use, the faster it is.
 It's mainly determined by your bandwith.
-There is no major difference between 10 ports and 5 in test.

 #### Conclusion

 rsock only has 70%-90% speed of kcptun.